 This version was a bit too cartoony for those who I polled in this process, but I also liked the styling:

 We settled on something like “angry olive doesn’t like be left out of the taste party”.

 It was the perfect balance.

-You can pick up your t-shirts (men’s and women’s soft cotton, same base t-shirts as the Vietnam maps campaign) here, for the next 21 days.
+You can pick up your t-shirts (men’s and women’s soft cotton, same base t-shirts as the Vietnam maps campaign) here.

 “Say No to Olives” Collateral

 Because we’re a bunch of nerds, we also made wallpapers available for mobile, iPad, and desktop.
 Just in case you really wanted to advertise how much you hate olives.
 They’re available for download (for free) here.
 If you hover over the file, it shows the device it was designed for in the filename.